Skip to content

 Recycled Concrete or Pave Base

-Recycled concrete is used by concreters and landscapers as a base underneath concrete or pathways and provides a firm sub base for your project.
+as a base underneath concrete or pathways and provides a firm sub base for your project.

-It is made from building materials and may contain other items such as broken glass or wire from the building sites.
+Made from building materials and may contain other items such as broken glass or wire from the building sites.

-Recycled concrete may also be known as pavement base, although Pavement Base is generally a cheaper option.
+Another name for Recycled concrete may also be known as pavement base, although Pavement Base is generally a cheaper option.

 A Grade Road Base